Lifailon/lazyjournal/README.md

 ```

 Access to all system logs and containers may require elevated privileges for the current user.

+If your system uses [rsyslog](https://www.rsyslog.com) to collect logs from remote systems, you will be able to search for logs and analyze them from a single interface.

 Information in the subtitle of the `Logs` window: